yehezkieldio/elysian-realm/README.md

 - Basic User and Authentication with JWT module.
 - Docker environment for running the project in a containerized environment.
 - Pre-configured initial [Bruno](https://www.usebruno.com/) collection for the API endpoints.

-With other features on other branches:

-- **[feature/redis](https://github.com/yehezkieldio/elysia-boilerplate/tree/feature/redis)** - Redis caching strategy integration in the project.

 ## Initial Setup